MicrosoftDocs/winrt-api/windows.system/dispatcherqueue_shutdowncompleted.md

 ## -remarks

-**ShutdownCompleted** is raised *after* the event loop has exited.
+The **ShutdownCompleted** event is raised from the event loop thread *after* the event loop has exited.
 You can use the handler for this event to clean up any state maintained by partner components that were maintained on the dedicated thread.

 ## -see-also